 When you want to convey a message, be clear, speak to the point, and avoid sending complex signals.
 When we communicate to get attention, lies or exaggeration become routine.
 Everything has its consequences, so instead of lying to seek attention, you must decide to tell the truth and not fall into trouble later.

 6. Damages Focus

 Attention-seeking tends to confuse perception.
 For example, a friend tells you about something, but you aren’t paying attention to what she is saying at that moment.
 Your friend asks you to repeat what she says; you wouldn’t be able to do so because your focus is diverted by something else, and even if you do recollect something, you are sure of making some errors.
 Try to focus your mind on something that’s happening at present.

-Attention-seeking tends to destroy creativity and mental well being.
+Attention-seeking tends to destroy creativity and mental well-being.
 The key is to pay attention and not to seek attention.
-Once you start paying attention to the things around you, you start learning from them and finds areas of improvement in yourself.
+Once you start paying attention to the things around you, you start learning from them and find areas of improvement in yourself.